This page is regularly updated as new products come out. This page was last updated Mar 09, 2019.

-The 'Merica continues Catalyst Machineworks' tradition of innovative, no-compromises racing frame design.
+The 'Merica continues Catalyst Machineworks's tradition of innovative, no-compromises racing frame design.
 The frame is light enough for responsive acceleration and cornering.
 Obsessive design means light weight without compromising durability.
 Perfectly-centered mass distribution gives amazing handling.

 What really sets the Merica apart from other, similar frames, is its modular 3D-printed "pod" design.
 The flight controller, receiver, camera, and video transmitter all install in the "pod".
 The FC connects to the 4-in-1 ESC and motors using a wire harness.
 For a racer with a full stable of quads, this is a life-saver.
 Break an arm?
 Break a camera lens?
 Just take an un-damaged "pod" and un-damaged "base" and mate them together.
 Want to try 6S low kv motors on one quad and 4S high kv on another?
 No need to re-build a whole new quad.
 Just build a new "base" and install your existing "pod" on it.